Plaza Hotel (Colorado Springs, Colorado)

-The Plaza Hotel is a historic Renaissance/Mission Revival hotel located in Colorado Springs, Colorado and built by W. W. & G. F. Atkinson in 1901.
+The Plaza Hotel is a historic former hotel located in Colorado Springs, Colorado and built in the Renaissance/Mission Revival style by W. W. & G. F. Atkinson in 1901.
 The property is four stories tall and made of cream-colored pressed brick.

 The building was listed on the National Register of Historic Places in 1983.

+The hotel was purchased by Colorado College in 1991 and renamed as the William I. Spencer Center.